Ho Bloody Ho: In Defense of Christmas Music

 “Oh God, you’re one of those.”

-I have been met with the above by practically everyone I know.
-Let me justify myself: I don’t care.
-No matter what anyone says or how many people complain and roll their eyes, you cannot deny that Christmas music is brilliant.
-It just is.
-It’s so happy, so energetic and full of excitement (i.e, everything my life is currently not).
-I’m not even necessarily talking about your average Slades and Muds here, because even, even I roll my eyes at the introduction of Merry Christmas Everybody.
-However, this leaves the vast majority of good Christmas music out there – take Wizzard’s I Wish It Could be Christmas Every Day.
-It’s so over the top and there’s so much going on that you can listen to it 9 times and still find a new detail you missed previously.
-Kelly Clarkson’s Underneath the Tree (a recently discovered work of magic which has become a fast favourite), and the glorious, glorious Step Into Christmas by Elton John.
-The latter is a family favourite, a brilliantly colourful work of instrumental genius with a bassline that fills me with festive joy the minute I hear it.
-It’s even one that the rest of my family can tolerate hearing a bit early.
-Other mainstream favourites include Last Christmas, which will never cease to be a beautiful song for me lyrically and musically, no matter what my brother says.
-Fairytale of New York has been tried and tested, and I’ve come to the conclusion that everybody I’ve ever been around when it’s playing can’t help but sing along.
+Take Wizzard’s I Wish It Could be Christmas Every Day.
+It’s absurd.
+There’s so much going on that you can listen to it 9 times and still find a new detail.
+Kelly Clarkson’s Underneath the Tree (a recently discovered work of magic which has become a fast favourite) and Step Into Christmas, a brilliantly colourful work of instrumental genius with a bassline that fills me with festive joy the minute I hear it.
+I adore Last Christmas, which will never cease to be a beautiful song for me lyrically and musically, no matter what my brother says.
+I’m so sick of Fairytale of New York but it does have an annoying nostalgia to it.
 And of course, nobody, I don’t care who you are, nobody, can resist Mariah.
 Don’t even try.

 But it isn’t all about the mainstream Christmas music.
-I wouldn’t be the annoying music snob that I am if I didn’t point out a few lesser known favourites which don’t often see as much air time around the festive period.
-One of these is Greg Lake’s I Believe in Father Christmas.
-I’ve expressed before that one of my favourite things is hearing my dad play guitar, and this is one of the songs in my household which is worshipped by everyone – a rare occurrence, let me tell you.
-I’ve heard my dad playing this song for years, and it still remains a firm favourite.
-The inimitable introduction is often greeted with choruses of what can only be described as “YAASSSSSSS” whenever it comes on at home.
-Another household fave is In Dulce Jubilo by Mike Oldfield.
-Originally a folk song but one which has also found itself part of the small group of songs that my whole family likes.
-Whenever I listen to it, I picture my brother coming down the stairs playing it on Christmas morning as a surprise for my mum.
-Other tunes played frequently are Christmas Wrapping, Little Saint Nick by the Beach Boys and A Spaceman Came Travelling, the last of these also contributing to my brother’s aforementioned hives.
+I wouldn’t be the annoying music snob that I am if I didn’t point out a few underrated favourites.
+One of these is Greg Lake’s I Believe in Father Christmas.This is one of the songs in my household which is worshipped by everyone – a rare occurrence, I assure you.
+In a similar vein, In Dulce Jubilo is performed every year by my brother on Christmas morning for my mum.
+Other tunes played frequently are the Waitresses’ Christmas Wrapping, Little Saint Nick by the Beach Boys and A Spaceman Came Travelling, though the latter is so loathed by my brother that even the first three seconds causes him to break out in hives.